Gyoneta/express_partials/readme.md

-Getting used to express by using ejs, increasing scalability
+Studying partials and routes, getting used to EJS to increase scalabity